mihirchronicles/mihirchronicles.github.io/content/notes/on-communication.md

 - Be direct, succinct and kind in your message.
 People don’t have the energy, time, or desire to try to read smoke signals to figure out what you want them to say or do.
 - Good communication requires empathy.
 - Be authentic and have fun.
 No one wants to hear a robot speak.
+    - Drop the "good/great" question.
+    - Drop the "does that make sense?" after answering your question.
 - Don't be a victim when someone shares their perspective in a conversation.
 - Don't be passive-aggressive towards a person that is genuinely sharing his/her perspective.
 - Disagreements are welcomed.
 Respect is maintained during these disagreements.